Legana/AMP_pub/01_collate_databases.md

 This leaves an initial database with 2061 entries, of which 61 are unreviewed.

-As a final step we write the database to a FASTA file and then use `cd-hit` to cluster sequences to 90% identity, keeping only a single representative sequence for each cluster.
-This reduces the database size but roughly maintains the same length distribution.

 ``` bash
 cd-hit -i raw_data/amp_databases/ampir_positive.fasta -o raw_data/amp_databases/ampir_positive90.fasta -c 0.90 -g 1
 ```

+As a final step we write the database to a FASTA file and then use `cd-hit` to cluster sequences to 90% identity, keeping only a single representative sequence for each cluster.
+This reduces the database size (to 1483 sequences) but roughly maintains the same length distribution.

 Certain organisms are particularly well annotated for AMPs.
 We find that our final database contains a large number of *Arabidopsis*, human,